 *The Five Freedoms is a group of principles mostly used by the animal welfare community and some animal professionals.
 This version is slightly revised in order to be helpful to individual guardians of companion animals.

-Happy at Home: The BiBi Project is partially funded by a grant from Maddie’s Fund, #ThanksToMaddie, and from individual donors.
-We welcome and encourage additional funding to keep expand the project and keep it going into future years.
+Happy at Home: The BiBi Project is partially funded by a grant from Maddie’s Fund, #ThanksToMaddie, and by individual donors.
+We welcome and encourage additional funding to expand the project and keep it going into future years.
 Thank you for considering The BiBi Project.

 Happy at Home: The BiBi Project is seeking volunteers in every state of the nation.
 Join us, and help us help others change course while there’s still hope.

 Responsibilities of Volunteers:

 Materials: Each volunteer is assigned a region and is responsible to ensure that the BiBi Project brochures / materials provided are placed and maintained in relevant locations and with appropriate individuals, as instructed.
 Each volunteer assists the Project Manager with target selection by developing and providing a list of potentially appropriate businesses and professionals in that region.

 Regional Events: Volunteers should be willing to commit to at least two events per year, or if for some reason a volunteer is event-phobic, then that volunteer should seek to recruit a partner volunteer, who is interested in signing on to The BiBi Project as a volunteer and is acceptable to the Project Manager, for event handling in that region.